sxyu/volrend/README.md

 ```
 - If you do not have CUDA-capable GPU, pass `-DVOLREND_USE_CUDA=OFF` after `cmake ..` to use fragment shader backend, which is also used for the web demo.
   It is slower and does not support mesh-insertion and dependent features such as lumisphere inspection.

+A real-time rendererer `volrend` and a headless version `volrend_headless` are built.
+The latter requires CUDA.

 ## Run
 ```sh